decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

-To give users more control, we’ll add an `update_settings()` route to update settings like **bandpass filtering** and **baseline correction**.
-These options should be configurable through the front-end and applied dynamically during data streaming.
+To give users more control, add an `update_settings()` route  in `app.py` to update settings like **bandpass filtering** and **baseline correction** when they are changed.
+These options will be configurable through the front-end and applied dynamically during data streaming.

 </br>